 Our videos talk about two bullying scenarios – in the middle school scenario the students are talking about being bullied online or cyber bullying and in the high school scenario, a student is threatening others and his self.

-After the videos, we always ask students what the definition of bullying is and then we give them the true definition and we talk about the different types (cyber, physical bullying, emotional bullying) and what to do if you are concerned.
+After the videos, we always ask students what the definition of bullying is and then we give them the true definition and we talk about the different types (cyber, physical bullying, social bullying and verbal bullying) and what to do if you are concerned.
 It’s the same message for both programs:

 ACT.
 Acknowledge Care Tell